James P. T. Carter

 James Patton Taylor Carter (July 30, 1822 – September 28/29, 1869) was a Union army officer during the American Civil War and led the 2nd Tennessee Infantry Regiment.
 He was also a politician who served as Secretary of Arizona Territory from 1866 to 1869.

 Biography

 Carter was born the youngest child of Alfred Moore and Evalina B. (Perry) Carter on July 30, 1822 in or near the town of Elizabethton in Carter County, Tennessee.
 His grandfather, Landon Carter, is the person for whom Carter County was named, while the county seat is named after his grandmother, Elizabeth (Maclin) Carter.
-His older brother was General Samuel P. Carter.
+His older brothers were General Samuel P. Carter and Rev. William B. Carter.
 Details of Carter's education have been lost, but his correspondence shows he was literate with solid language skills.
 His family business involved iron manufacturing, and Carter took control of the business following his father's death in 1850.
 Carter married Margaretta M. Dunn on August 5, 1851.
 The union produced a son, William A. Carter.
 Following the death of his first wife, he married Margaret Letcher.